-We made further tremendous progress on our ESG initiatives in 2023, which serve as a pillar of our business strategy and values.
+We made further progress on our sustainability initiatives in 2024, which serve as a pillar of our business strategy and values.
 Our achievements included:

-- Earning a GRESB 5-Star Rating for the fifth straight year, placing our ESG performance in the top 20% of entrants.
-We outperformed the GRESB peer score by 6% and the GRESB average score by 18%. - Achieving the ENERGY STAR Partner of the Year designation for the third consecutive year, exemplifying our energy efficiency leadership.
-We also maintained ENERGY STAR labels across 100% of assets. - Upholding our industry-leading recognition for operating a 100% LEED Platinum or Gold certified REIT portfolio.
+- Earning a GRESB 5-Star Rating for the sixth consecutive year, earning Sector Leader status in the Office/Americas category.
+We outperformed the GRESB peer average by 21%. - Achieving recognition for operating a 100% ENERGY STAR labeled REIT portfolio. - Upholding our industry-leading recognition for operating a 100% LEED Platinum or Gold certified REIT portfolio.

 All of this affirms our comprehensive sustainability leadership.
-Our commitment to environmentally certified buildings is unparalleled, and our ESG efforts deliver tangible value.
+Our commitment to high-performing buildings is unparalleled, and our sustainability efforts deliver tangible value.
 Sustainability initiatives lower operating costs through efficiency.
-Tenants also increasingly take notice and prioritize environmentally friendly, healthy workspaces, knowing how important they are to their workforce.
-And ESG strengthens our access to favorable capital.
+Tenants also increasingly take notice and prioritize environmentally friendly, healthy workspaces, knowing how important these values are to their workforce.
+And sustainability initiatives strengthen our access to favorable capital.

-Our comprehensive ESG initiatives represent who we are and what we stand for as a company.
-We strive to drive positive change through our commitments to sustainability, diversity, governance and community investment.
-Looking ahead, we will continue pioneering new ESG best practices while further integrating sustainability throughout our business.
+Our comprehensive sustainability initiatives represent who we are and what we stand for as a company.
+We strive to drive positive change through our commitments to sustainability, diversity and community.
+Looking ahead, we will continue pioneering new best practices while further integrating sustainability throughout our business.
 Our ambition is to push boundaries that drive our industry forward and allow us to have an even greater positive impact.
-While ESG efforts clearly benefit our company, we are most excited about how they benefit our people, stakeholders, communities and planet.
+While sustainability efforts clearly benefit our company, we are most excited about how they benefit our stakeholders and communities.